 Thick film resistor failures seldom occur due to a failure of the resistive element.
-More often they are caused by external environmental, electrical or mechanical stresses.
+More often, the route cause is external environmental, electrical or mechanical stresses.

-Failures may be classed as a degradation of resistor performance or complete failure.
-Where failures do occur they usually occur as an open rather than a short circuit.
+Failures can be classified as degradation of resistor performance or complete failure.
+Where failures do occur, they usually show as an open rather than a short circuit.

 Six of the most common causes of resistor failure are: